Nanny Wants to Be Paid Under the Table?

 You want to treat your nanny as a professional

 This is someone you are trusting to care for and help raise your children.
 If you work out of the house, your nanny may be spending more time in your home during the week than you will!
-You want a professional caregiver and wish to treat them that way with all the benefits of legal pay.
-You do not want to first thing you do with your nanny to be committing tax fraud.
+You want a professional caregiver and wish to treat them that way, with all the benefits of legal pay.
+You don’t want to commit tax fraud as the first thing you do with your nanny.

 You are not willing to take the risk

 Getting caught not paying your nanny taxes can be costly with fines, penalties, interest, and payment of back taxes easily adding up to tens of thousands of dollars.
 Under the table pay is simply not an option for you.
-Your legal obligation is to withhold payroll taxes and report your employees’ wages.
+Your legal obligation is withholding payroll taxes and reporting your employees’ wages.
 As much as you think they would do an outstanding job, it is just not worth it to you.

 Put it in writing